glocalcoop/activist-network/wp-content/plugins/polylang-theme-strings/readme.txt

 1. Screen of «Polylang» strings translate page settings and when «Polylang Theme Strings» in action.

 == Changelog ==

+= 3.0 (2016-03-23) =

+* Added new info area in strings-translations page (Polylang settings).
+* Improved code and scanning strings engine.
+* Tested and optimized compatibility with WordPress 4.5.

 = 2.2.1 (2016-03-09) =